seickhoff/chat-ai/README.md

 # Chat AI - ChatGPT OpenAI API Demo

 This application has two parts:  a client and a server.
-The client is the UI using React.
-Enter questions and view the results.
-The client is similar to a chat or Wolfram Notebook session, listing pars of questions and answers.
+The client is built using React.
+There, enter questions and view the results.
+The client is similar to a chat session or Wolfram Notebook session, listing pairs of questions and answers.

 The server receives questions from the client and calls OpenAI API then returns the results.

 To set up the environment